Headlines

 The technical shit

-All of this sounds a lot more complicated than it is in practice, and the end results certainly justify the slight learning curve.
+This all sounds a lot more complicated than it is in practice, and the end results certainly justify the slight learning curve.
 Even an old git like me managed to follow the various guides available to get it all set up and working together.
-If you wanna try these programs but can't quite figure it all out, give me a shout and I'll try and point you in the right direction.
+If you wanna try these programs but can’t quite figure it all out, give me a shout and I’ll try and point you in the right direction.

 The Anarchy Rating